kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 ### Reviewer Test:
 This test case is for the `Reviewer` activity.
 The following tests are included:
   - `isFlipCardButtonNotDisplayedAfterClick()`
-   - After clicking the card, the "Flip Card" button should no longer be displayed
+   - After clicking the card, the "Show Answer" button should no longer be displayed
   - `isFlagButtonDisplayingFlags()`
     - The flag button should display options for following flags: "Red flag", "Orange flag", "Green flag", etc <br />